mckennapsean/dissertation/content/01-intro.md

 [@Tory2004; @Sedlmair2012b; @Lloyd2011; @Shneiderman2006; @Wassink2009;
 @Chee2011].
-These theories and models for the visualization design process largely address _how_ a novice can design a visualization; however, these theories sometimes fail to explicitly distinguish or lay out specific steps for a novice visualization designer because the models include rich but verbose theoretical terminology.
-Additionally, none of these models describe the connections of those actions back to _why_ a novice makes specific decisions, such as relying on pre-existing visualization guidelines or through performing evaluation methods.
+These theories and models for the visualization design process largely address _how_ a novice can design a visualization; however, these theories often fail to explicitly distinguish or lay out specific steps for a novice visualization designer because the models include rich but verbose theoretical terminology.
+Additionally, none of these models describe the connections of a novice's actions back to _why_ they make specific decisions, such as relying on pre-existing visualization guidelines or through performing evaluation methods.
 There is an opportunity here for creating a new approach to teach the next generation of visualization designers, by equipping them not just